nss-day-cohort-54/the-hairy-potter/README.md

 To check your work, make sure that at least one of your pieces of pottery is fired at a temperature that is too high.

-Also look at your terminal window that is running the tests and make sure that the following tests pass.

-* `Pottery marked as fired after going in the kiln`
-* `Pottery object is cracked when temperature is above 2200`
-* `Pottery object is uncracked when temperature is below 2200`

 **THEN PUSH YOUR CODE TO GITHUB**

 ## Pricing Uncracked Pottery